guitrain/terraform-training-intermediate/labs/lab03-remote-state/exercise3/README.md

 In main.tf, fill in values for the following :-

 * _BUCKET NAME_ - the name of the bucket created in exercise 1
-* _FILL IN DATA REFERENCE_ - the correct data reference that will print out each of correct values for each of the 4 outputs
+* _FILL IN DATA REFERENCE_ - the data reference that will print out the correct value for each of the 4 outputs

 ```
 HINT: The output value strings need to reference terraform_remote_state data source and the output name found in exercise 2 (and also listed above) for each attribute.
 An example can be found [here](https://www.terraform.io/docs/providers/terraform/d/remote_state.html_)